Massage Therapy Schools in Iowa

 Iowa massage therapy schools offer prospective students a variety of environments in which to learn.
 Iowa has cities, suburbs and rural areas, and all have a demand for trained massage therapists.
 Massage therapists in Iowa have learned to not only give massages but also to provide a variety of healing techniques to reduce pain, address clients physical and emotional health, and to promote wellness.
 Graduates will be able to provide excellent customer service as well as high quality massage therapy.
 The U.S. Bureau of Labor Statistics forecasts massage therapy will be one of the fastest growing professions through 2020, increasing its presence by approximately 20% during this time.

-Iowa massage therapists earn $34,570 annual mean salary, which is close to the national average according to the Bureau of Labor Statistics.
+Iowa massage therapists earn $38,420 annual average salary, which is close to the national average according to the Bureau of Labor Statistics.
 These salary estimates do not include tips, which are a common part of massage therapist earnings in many settings.
 Massage therapists are in demand in spas, salons, corporate offices, health clinics, health clubs and gyms and massage therapy clinics.

 Many people seek to become massage therapists so they can start their own massage therapy business.
 This allows them the freedom to create their own schedule and to build a client base of their own.
 Some massage therapists take their practice to the road, working with clients in their offices or homes.

 Contact the Iowa State Board of Massage Therapy